acherrera/robo_larry/README.md

 due to less line being detected.
 The key is just more blurring I guess.

 Looked over the control code and updated.

+First attempts at letting the computer drive itself.
+Not bad....
+Not great either.
+Sometimes corrected too much, sometimes not enough.
+Still having framerate issues, need to try and reduce the image size before processing - that should help considerably